-- Physical Activities: Students are required to participate in physical activity all three terms.
-Activities run four days per week on Monday, Wednesday, Friday and select Saturdays. - Service Learning: Activities run on Tuesday. - Arts: Activities run on Thursday.
+- Physical Activities: Students are required to participate in physical activity all three terms, unless they are in a competitive dance or the play.
+Activities run four days per week on Monday, Wednesday, Friday and select Saturdays. - Service Learning: Activities run on Tuesday and Thursday. - Arts: Activities run on Thursday.